-The additional foul load of 19.3l/s due to the proposed development of 250 houses and other elements requires the detailed design of a new foul water drainage system.
-This new system is expected to connect to the existing foul network (Appendix C) and outfall into the Welsh Water Pumping Station, situated adjacent to the southwest corner of the site.
+The additional foul load of 21.1l/s due to the proposed development (this assumes 250 houses but we note that the development will be no more than 200 houses, hence this adds a level of conservatism) and other elements requires the detailed design of a new foul water drainage system.
+This new system is expected to connect to the existing foul network (Appendix B) and outfall into the Welsh Water Pumping Station, situated adjacent to the south-west corner of the site.
 However, alterations or extensions to the existing drainage network needs to consider the type of drainage system in use, drains and sewer loading, details and positions of appliances connected to the system and condition assessment of the existing pipework.
 Most importantly, the capacity of the Welsh Water pumping station to cater for this additional load needs to be considered.